Controlling (and Conquering) Your Appraisals

 - At the end of the walk-through, you have an opportunity to provide information to the appraiser that he can take back to the office and review.
 This is the information that will help him do his appraisal and help him justify the number he comes up with in case anyone asks.
 Here are the things I provide (nicely organized in a folder):

-- Of course, while most appraisers are happy to have you around during the inspection and happy to take the information you have, don’t just assume this.
-I will always ask upfront, “Do you mind if I stick around during your walk-through” and then before I hand them the folder, I will always say, “I certainly don’t want to do your job for you, but I have some documents here that will give you more information about the rehab I did, the money I spent, and some of the comps I know about in the neighborhood…would you like them?”
+And then before I hand them the folder, I will always say, “I certainly don’t want to do your job for you, but I have some documents here that will give you more information about the rehab I did, the money I spent, and some of the comps I know about in the neighborhood.
+Would you like them?”

-I’ve never had an appraiser who seemed bothered by the fact that stuck around during the walk-through (most of them are talkers and like the company) and never had an appraiser who didn’t want my extra information (again, most of them were very appreciative of anything I had).
+I’ve never had an appraiser who seemed bothered by the fact that I stuck around during the walk-through—most of them are talkers and like the company.
+And I’ve never had an appraiser who didn’t want my extra information.
+Again, most of them were very appreciative of anything I had.